Below is a comprehensive maintenance checklist for inspection, maintenance, and repairs for low slope roofing.

 Building Structure: Interior

 The interior can be viewed by removing ceiling tiles if required.
 Inspect walls for settling, cracking, or movement.
 Decking should not be rusted (if metal) or deteriorating (if wood).
 Research water leak stains to locate entry of water/moisture.
 Inspect concrete decks for spalling, cracking and/or distortion revealing structural defects.
-Any of these issues can affect flat roof systems.

 Building Structure: Exterior

 Inspect exteriors for open mortar joints, poor siding laps, concrete spalling, loose fascia or general degradation.
 Building envelope issues may allow water penetration which may affect the life of the flat roof and structure.
-New water stains on exterior walls may indicate coping or other terminations leaking.

 Air Conditioning Units